Great Barrington, Massachusetts: Government

 Great Barrington employs the open town meeting form of government, and is led by a board of selectmen and a town manager.
 Great Barrington has its own public services, including police, fire and public works departments.

 The town has two libraries, with the main branch, Mason Library, at 231 Main Street in Great Barrington, and a branch library, Ramsdell Library, at 1087 Main Street in the village of Housatonic, both of which are part of the regional library network.
 The town is home to Southern Berkshire District Court, as well as Fairview Hospital, the largest hospital in the southern end of the county (based on the number of beds).

 On the state level, Great Barrington is represented in the Massachusetts House of Representatives by the Third Berkshire district, which covers southern Berkshire County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampden, Franklin and Hampshire district, which includes all of Berkshire County and western Hampden, Hampshire, and Franklin counties.
-The town is patrolled by the Great Barrington Police Department which is a 24/7/365 service.
+The town is patrolled by the Great Barrington Police Department, which is a 24/7/365 service.

 On the national level, Great Barrington is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district.
 Democrat Richard Neal of Springfield has represented the district since 2012.

-Great Barrington has a paid by call Fire Department, The Great Barrington Fire Department (GBFD), consists of about 40 members and five pumpers, one tower ladder, two rescue vehicles, and one brush truck.
-Most members are trained to the First responder level; some are trained to the EMT-Basic level.
-The Fire Department responds to about 600 calls per year, which vary but are mainly fire alarm activations and medical emergencies.
+Great Barrington has a paid-by-call fire department, the Great Barrington Fire Department (GBFD), which has about 40 members, five pumpers, one tower ladder, two rescue vehicles, and one brush truck.
+Most members are trained to the first responder level; some are trained to the EMT-Basic level.
+The department responds to about 600 calls per year, which vary but are mainly fire alarm activations and medical emergencies.

-Great Barrington's Emergency Medical Services are covered by Southern Berkshire Volunteer Ambulance Squad Inc. (SBVAS), operated from the grounds of Fairview Hospital.
+Great Barrington's emergency medical services are covered by Southern Berkshire Volunteer Ambulance Squad Inc. (SBVAS), operated from the grounds of Fairview Hospital.
 The service provides 24/7/365 paramedic level service to the towns of Great Barrington, Housatonic, Alford, Egremont, Sheffield, Ashley Falls, Monterey, and Mount Washington.
 SBVAS is the primary paramedic intercept service for ambulances going into Fairview, including New Marlborough, Sandisfield, and Otis.
 The squad consists of a mix of full-time EMTs, paramedics, and volunteer EMTs.
 The squad responds to 3,000 to 5,000 calls a year.